-A student who wishes to withdraw from lessons, classes or ensembles and receive a prorated refund must contact the CSA office at (815) 753-1450; it is not sufficient to speak with the instructor.
+A student who wishes to withdraw from lessons, classes or ensembles must contact the CSA office at (815) 753-1450; it is not sufficient to speak with the instructor.
 A doctor’s note is required for all refunds requested for medical reasons.
 Mail to: NIU Community School of the Arts, NIU, 1425 W. Lincoln Hwy, DeKalb, IL 60115 or drop off in Room 132 Music Building.
 Students are expected to pay for all lessons, classes, and rehearsals attended and/or scheduled prior to the request to withdraw.
 Decisions about refunds are made at the discretion of the office.

 Temporary parking passes are available for community school students for $20 in summer and for $25 in fall or spring ($50 for both fall and spring semesters); passes may be used in any on-campus lots (blue or yellow).
 A pass is needed before 7 p.m. on weekdays, so those who schedule lessons on weekends or after 7 p.m. will not need a pass.
 Temporary passes are only available to community school participatant.
 NIU students, faculty, and staff may not purchase the pass.
 It may only be used on one car and is not transferable.
 There are no refunds for parking passes in summer and after the 2nd installment date in fall and the fourth installment date in spring.

-Additional metered parking is available on Gilbert Road.
+Metered parking for one hour ($1.00) is available on Gilbert Drive.
 There is on-street parking close to the Music Building near Annie's Woods and on roads immediately to the east of the building; parking passes are not needed for on-street parking.